 Republicans in Oregon Senate end six-week walkout that blocked bills on abortion, trans health care

 SALEM, Ore.
-(AP) — Enough Republican members showed up in the Oregon Senate on Thursday to end a six-week walkout that halted the work of the Legislature and blocked hundreds of bills, including some on abortion, transgender health care and gun safety.
+(AP) — Republicans showed up for work in the Oregon Senate on Thursday, ending a walkout that held up key bills for six weeks, after wresting concessions from Democrats on measures covering abortion, transgender health care and gun rights.

-The boycott, which prevented the Senate from reaching a two-thirds quorum needed to pass bills, was prompted by a sweeping measure on abortion and gender-affirming care that Republicans said was too extreme.
+The Republican boycott, which prevented the Senate from reaching a two-thirds quorum needed to pass bills, was prompted by a sweeping measure on abortion and gender-affirming care that Republicans said was too extreme.
+The measure would allow doctors to provide abortions regardless of a patient’s age, with medical providers not required to notify the parents of a minor in certain cases.

-The walkout also blocked the approval of the two-year state budget and a gun-safety measure opposed by the GOP that would increase the purchasing age to 21 for semiautomatic rifles.
+As part of the deal to end the longest walkout in the Legislature’s 163 years, Democrats agreed to change language concerning parental notifications for abortion.

+Under the compromise, if an abortion provider believes notifying the parents of a patient under 15 years old would not be in that patient’s best interest, the physician would not have to notify the parents — but would need another provider to concur.
+However, no second opinion would be needed if involving a parent or guardian would lead to the abuse or neglect of the patient.

+“Parental rights will not be ignored regarding minors seeking abortion and gender-affirming care,” said Republican Sen. Lynn Findley.
+“Constitutional rights to own and bear arms will not be eviscerated, especially for citizens between 18 and 21 years old.”

 GOP Minority Leader Sen. Tim Knopp had said the boycott would end only on the session’s last day — June 25 — to pass “bipartisan” legislation and budget bills.
-But an optimistic mood took over the Capitol this week as GOP and Democratic leaders met to negotiate compromises.
+But an optimistic mood settled over the Capitol this week as GOP and Democratic leaders met to negotiate compromises.
+On the Senate floor Thursday, Knopp said he looked forward to finishing the session in “an extraordinarily bipartisan way.”

 “We asked for lawful, we asked for constitutional, we asked for compromise, and I see that from your side,” Knopp said as he addressed Democratic Senate President Rob Wagner following Thursday’s roll call.
 “We appreciate everyone who was involved.”